How to Prevent Drug Addiction

 When it comes to how to prevent addiction, there is no easy answer.
 And the simple reason is there’s no single solution for everyone to follow.

 Addiction is a complex disease and everyone develops it for different reasons.
-Identifying these reasons and working towards healthier lifestyles is the key in addiction prevention.
+Identifying these reasons and working towards healthier lifestyles is the key to addiction prevention.